gdkimaiyo/todo-list-app/README.md

 ### Yet to do

 - Enable editing of a task
-- Add Due date for a Todo task
+- Add due date for a Todo task
 - General refactoring
 - General styling